Identify Investment Portfolio Mismanagement

 Typical investment fees include management fees, transaction fees, and fund expenses.

-Unexpected or excessive fees might be hidden costs, such as high commission rates, administrative fees, or performance fees that were initially not clearly outlined.
+Look for hidden costs unexpectedly draining your portfolio, such as high commission rates, administrative fees, or performance fees, especially if these were not disclosed initially.
 These hidden fees can significantly erode your portfolio’s performance over time.

 To avoid these fees, regularly review your investment statements, ask your adviser for a detailed fee breakdown, and compare them with industry standards.